aspineon/Modularization-of-legacy-code/README.md

 2. One (and maybe even the only) way to improve the quality of the legacy code is to divide the system into modules, i.e. execute code modularization.

+## What is the result of modularization?

+1. The effect of modularization is the division of the code into libraries that contain logically separate elements of the code.

+2. The resulting libraries may depend on each other or be independent.

+3. If libraries are treated as nodes in the graph, and the relationships between libraries are treated as edges in the graph, then the libraries after modularization form a directed dependency graph.

+4. The library system is easier to extend and maintain when the dependency graph does not have cycles.

+5. The cycle in the dependency graph is a sign of strong dependence between libraries.
+It is highly recommended to avoid cycles in dependency graph.